Computer Vision Center (UAB)

 Julio C. S. Jacques Junior

-received his Ph.D. degree in Computer Science from PUCRS in 2012, Brazil.
-Currently, he is a postdoctoral researcher at the Computer Science, Multimedia and Telecommunications department at Universitat Oberta de Catalunya (UOC).
-He collaborates within the Computer Vision Center (CVC) and Human Pose Recovery and Behavior Analysis (HUPBA) group at Universitat Autònoma de Barcelona (UAB) and University of Barcelona (UB), as well as within ChaLearn (LAP) Looking at People.
-He also have collaborated with the organization of some workshops and challenges organized by ChaLearn LAP (ECCV’16, ICPR’16, CVPR/IJCNN’17, NeurIPS'19).
+Julio C. S. Jacques Junior received his Ph.D. degree in Computer Science from PUCRS in 2012, Brazil.
+Currently, he is a postdoctoral researcher at the Computer Vision Center (CVC) at Universitat Autònoma de Barcelona (UAB), as a member of the Human Pose Recovery and Behavior Analysis (HUPBA) group.
+He collaborates within the University of Barcelona (UB) as a HUPBA member, and within ChaLearn and ChaLearn (LAP) Looking at People.
+He also has collaborated with the organization of some workshops and challenges organized by ChaLearn LAP (ECCV’16, ICPR’16, CVPR/IJCNN’17, NeurIPS'19, ECCV’20, CVPR’21).
 His research interests include, between others, computer vision-based applications with a particular focus on visual human behaviour analysis.

 Computer Vision Center (UAB) and University of Barcelona, Spain